 - Do not lift anything that weighs 10 pounds or more (a gallon of milk weighs almost 9 pounds). - Do not do anything that causes you to strain the muscles in your lower body.
-This means you cannot push if you are constipated (have slow bowels).
-For tips on how to avoid problems, see the handout "Constipation." - Do not have sex, jog, or do other activities that strain your abdominal or pelvic muscles.
+This means you should try not to push if you are constipated. - Do not have sex, jog, or do other activities that strain your abdominal or pelvic muscles.